Skip to Content

 Documentation with Docstrings

-Every function you intend to reuse should have a docstring explaining its purpose, arguments, and return value.
+Every function you write should have a descriptive docstring explaining its purpose, arguments, and return value.
+Let us run an interactive example of a Google-style docstring:

 Output: